Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles

 Before proceeding further, it is important to mention that recently, another avenue for further development of the VA has been opened.
 The full two-soliton solution shows a significant deformation of the wave profile when the two main solitons are close to each other.
-Such a deformation is clearly not contained in the mere superposition two one-soliton solutions.
-There is some utility to try to represent this deformation via the evolution of the widths of the QPS (as in the previous paragraph), but there is also another very practical approach: to consider what is left from the two-soliton solution when the one-soliton solutions are subtracted as a new particle which is briefly born at the site of interaction and promptly dies after the separation of the main lumps (the so-called ``ghost particles" \cite{Nguyen}).
+Such a deformation is clearly not contained in the mere superposition of two one-soliton solutions.
+There is some utility to try to represent this deformation via the evolution of the widths of the QPs (as in the previous paragraph), but there is also another very practical approach: to consider what is left from the two-soliton solution when the one-soliton solutions are subtracted as a new particle that is briefly ``born'' at the site of interaction and promptly ``dies'' after the separation of the main lumps (the so-called ``ghost particle" \cite{Nguyen}).
 This idea was elaborated in \cite{BenKasmYoung} and offers a very pertinent perspective on the world of elementary particle where the birth, death, and transmutation of the particles are incessant processes.

-Apart from sGE and KGE, there are many different classes of dispersive nonlinear equations which possess localized solutions and for which the VA proved to be a very effective tool for approximate solutions.
-The nonlinear Schr\"odinger equation (NLS) has arisen in modeling the propagation of light along optical fibers \cite{Agrawal}.
+Apart from $s$GE and KGE, there are many different classes of dispersive nonlinear equations that possess localized solutions and for which the VA proved to be a very effective tool for obtaining approximate solutions.
+The NLS equation has arisen in modeling the propagation of light along optical fibers \cite{Agrawal}.
 Because of the nonlinearity, localized envelopes can appear on the carrier's optical frequency, which behave like QPs.
-The phenomenology is much richer for NLS, and the solitons for the envelope can be `dark' or `bright' \cite{KivMalo}.
-The bright solitons are sometime called `light bullets' \cite{Silberberg,EdmundEnns} and play a very important role in discretizing (digitizing) the information carried through the fiber.
-The VA was applied to bright NLS solitons first in \cite{Anderson,Karpman} and since then NLS and vector NLS are the most important examples of the concept of QP.
-An excellent survey on this subject can be found in \cite{KivMalo}.
+The phenomenology is much richer for NLS, and the solitons for the envelope can be ``dark'' or ``bright'' \cite{KivMalo,KivMalo2}.
+The bright solitons are sometimes called ``light bullets'' \cite{Silberberg,EdmundEnns} and play a very important role in discretizing (digitizing) the information carried through the fiber.
+The VA was first applied to bright NLS solitons in \cite{Anderson,Karpman}, and, since then, NLS and vector NLS are the most important examples of the concept of QP.
+An excellent survey on this subject can be found in \cite{KivMalo,KivMalo2}.